- About Us

 What we understand

 As part of the permanent resident application process, you will need to prove to the Canadian government that you have enough monetary funds to support yourself and any accompanying family members when you arrive in Canada.
-This is because the government will not provide any financial support for new immigrants and therefore they need to be sure that you arrive with enough money to establish yourself in Canada.
+This is because the government will not provide any financial support for new immigrants.
+Therefore they need to be sure that you arrive with enough money to establish yourself in Canada.

 Even if your family is mentioned as non-accompanying, you still have to show funds equal to your family size.

 ICCRC sets guidelines for the required funds they consider you need as a minimum to establish yourself in Canada.
 The amount required depends on the size of your family.
 These amounts can vary from time to time, so you should check these figures when finalizing your application.

-At the time of your application, you must show that you have at least the required amount in order for your application to be processed.
-The funds must be unencumbered and free of liens and must not be borrowed.
+At the time of your application, you must show that you have at least the required amount for your application to be processed.
+The funds must be unencumbered, free of liens, and not be borrowed.
 The money must be readily available in the transferable currency for settlement in Canada.

 Obviously, you can carry any amount of funds when you arrive in Canada.
-You only need to declare if you are carrying $10,000 or more as per the prevalent border and customs regulations.
+You only need to declare if you are carrying $10,000 or more per the prevalent border and customs regulations.
 You are also required to show #POF at the time of landing if asked for by the border officer.
-This may be in form of cash, bankers’ checks, drafts, updated bank statements from the home country account, or a combination of these.
+This may be in the form of cash, bankers’ checks, drafts, updated bank statements from the home country account, or a combination of these.